squeaky-godzilla/prkl/docs/readme.md

 - deploying as a container would require building orchestrated solution on Kubernetes or Mesosphere or Docker Swarm, ideally utilizing managed solution by AWS
 - solution management is handled via a bastion host placed in the public subnet

+### Scaling for spike traffic
+accommodating spike traffic can be done in following ways:

+- building fewer instances large enough to accomodate spike (scale up)
+- building many smaller instances (scale out)

+Application frontend (FLASK) is not performance optimized for scale up approach, however it's very well suited for scaling out onto smaller instances, be it small EC2 instances or containers.

+The scale out can be automated by enabling autoscaling group and elastic loadbalancer in AWS, or by observing the traffic spike pattern and scheduling the scale out accordingly.

+The selected backend (MongoDB) is also a scale out friendly infrastructure (although there are scale up deployments of the technology as well), however the scaling of it's components is more complex than the Flask frontend.
+In the case of MongoDB, I'd suggest careful analytics of the compute and storage capacity demand and adjust the growth strategy.
+Because the datastore and query processing function is decoupled, it gives options to achieve optimal performance even in large data volumes.

 ### Request processing:
 - user request comes through the internet gateway
 - DNS service Route 53 directs it to the Elastic Load Balancer